owntracks/booklet/docs/features/location.md

 #### _Tags_ and _POI_

-on iOS, a user can set a point of interest (POI) during manual publish of a location or set a tag while for future location publishes.
+On iOS, a user can set a point of interest (POI) during manual publish of a location or set a tag while for future location publishes.
 When tapping on "publish location" an action picker appears on which the user can choose to:

 ![iOS action picker when publishing a location](images/ios-action-picker.png)